efsa95/TemplateJupyterBookSetup/README.md

-# Jupyterbook Template
+# Welcome to Your New Website/Portfolio Powered By Jupyterbook!

+## Directions

- ## Enable Write Permissions for GITHUB_TOKEN
+ ### Enable Write Permissions for GITHUB_TOKEN
  - Go to your GitHub repository
  - Click Settings (you'll need to be an admin).
  - On the left sidebar, go to Actions → General